krackdevapps/ksfe/readme.md

 # Face search engine

-Script made in python to extract faces from an image that contains the searched word
+Script made in python to extract faces from an image that contains the searched word.

 ### Requirements